Will Modified Sine Wave Damage Electronics?

 The modified sine wave inverters are used in systems that don’t require any sensitive or high volts electronics.
 Old tube televisions, phone chargers, and water pumps work well with the modified sine wave inverter.

-However, all those appliances that use AC motors such as compressors, microwaves, and refrigerators run efficiently on a modified sine wave inverter.
+However, all those appliances that use AC motors such as compressors, microwaves, and refrigerators may not run efficiently on a modified sine wave inverter.
 Besides this, some fluorescent lights may not glow much brightly with this inverter.

 Some devices might also suffer from unwanted interruption from a modified sine wave inverter.
 For example, you can power the radio with the modified inverter, but it will pick up interference, making it difficult to listen.